ehm2097/avat-starter/README.md

 A first repository, which possibly will get some real stuff inside too

 For now my purpose is just to learn Git & Github features and how to make a project benefit from these

+Now let's suppose someone changed this file on the master branch